 The Virginia Tech Board of Visitors adopted modified titles, definitions, and qualification criteria for administrative and professional (A/P) faculty.
-The titles, definitions, and criteria recognize the professional training and experience required of a wide variety of positions at the university: "administrative" faculty who serve in senior executive roles and "professional" faculty members who serve as managers or professionals.
+The titles, definitions, and criteria recognize the education, professional training and experience required of a wide variety of positions at the university: "administrative" faculty who serve in senior executive roles and "professional" faculty members who serve as administrators and professionals.